Kevga/BeatSaberCinema/README.md

 - BS Utils
 - SongCore

-You can find all of these in ModAssistant.

 ### 2. Download Pre-Configured Maps (*optional*)
-The plugin includes more than 90 video configurations for custom maps for you to try, as well as a few configs for DLC and OST songs.
+The plugin includes about 100 video configurations for custom maps for you to try, as well as a few configs for DLC and OST songs.
 Here are some examples:

 - [Madeon - The Prince \[Bearly & dgrj4life\]](https://beatsaver.com/beatmap/110ac)
 - [2WEI feat.
 Edda Hayes - Warriors \[halcyon12\]](https://beatsaver.com/beatmap/8e98)